Face of a woman with short curly hair and a headscarf

 2- What’s their area of specialism?
 Do they know anything about the area, sector or demographic that you need them to?
 All businesses and people needs aren’t the same, and not everything will work with one kind of approach.

 I work largely with people working in social purpose organisations or start ups.
 Because I’ve been working with those organizations for almost a decade, I understand there’s more to success than targets on a graph.
-I also work with any values led person who is looking for some clarity on their next steps, so if it’s not directly business related then don’t let that put you off.
+I also work with any values led person who is looking for some clarity on their next steps.
+Meaning that if it’s not directly business related then I can still help you.

 3 – Do they offer the support you need?
 Coaching, mentoring and consulting are often lumped in to one pile.
 But they are actually very different ways of working.
 Make sure whoever you choose is happy to have a chat about what you need.
 Coaches can also choose to specialise or up-skill in a variety of areas such as neurodivergent communities, LGBTQai+, Trauma informed, NLP or others.
 The best thing is to ask directly when you speak to them.

 I’m happy to tweak and adapt what I offer to make sure you get where you want to be.
 Your journey is more important than conforming to a model way of working!
 I am trauma informed and have done additional training on neurodiversity in coaching as well as having lived experience of neurodivergence.
+I am myself non binary and accepting of all presentations.
 Find out more about me here

 4 – How often will you need to see them?
-Coaching is a personal process and you can adapt it’s frequency to suit your situation (and your pocket) but there is a general rule that it’s best to have them no closer together than 2 weeks and no further apart than 6 weeks.
-That allows you time to work on the actions you’ve set yourself without leaving it so long you lose all momentum.
+Coaching is a personal process and you can adapt it’s frequency to suit your situation (and your pocket).
+Generally there is an acceptance that it’s best to have them between 2 and 6 weeks apart.
+Meaning you have time to work on any actions without leaving it so long you lose all momentum.

-I am happy to be guided by your needs.
+I am happy to be guided by your needs regarding frequency.
 But will also give you my thoughts when we set goals as to what might be most useful.

 5 – How many sessions will I need?
 As previously said, coaching is a personal process and it can be adapted to suit your needs.
-Some coaches will do a fixed set of 6-8 coaching sessions as a package and then suggest you take a break, others will work with you in a more regular long term arrangement.
+Some coaches do a fixed set of 6-8 sessions as a package and then suggest you take a break.
+But others will work with you in a more regular long term arrangement.
+You should have open dialogue about when you or the coach feel you could end the relationship.

-I have a person centred approach to coaching and personally am happy to do ongoing work with clients as I recognise that some of the reasons people come don’t fit short term resolutions.
+I have a person centred approach to coaching and personally am happy to do ongoing work with clients.
+This is because I recognise that some of the reasons people come don’t fit short term solutions.
 Many of the leaders I work with use regular monthly spaces as a place to explore new directions, refine their role developments, or plan their exit strategies.
 Other clients come and have 2 or 3 sessions to get some clarity on a specific challenge or issue.